 We recently introduced you to the process of refurbishing a large vehicle at the Marine Corps Logistics Base.
-In the next installment of ~Community Supports War Fighter TM we TMll take you inside the ~steam TM process.
+In the next installment of 'Community Supports War Fighter' we'll take you inside the 'steam' process.

 Sandblasters also clean smaller pieces that may only take 5-10 minutes to complete.
-Although steaming is just one part of the full vehicle repair, the civilian employees know it TMs important for the end goal.
+Although steaming is just one part of the full vehicle repair, the civilian employees know it's important for the end goal.